kakehashi-inc/multi_ai_translator/Documents/Development.md

 ### Testing Changes

 1. Make changes to source files
-2. Wait for webpack to rebuild (watch mode)
+2. Wait for Vite to rebuild (watch mode)
 3. Click reload icon in browser extensions page
 4. Test your changes